Monica Liu, MD, PhD, MS

 View Dr. Monica Liu’s publications on NCBI My Bibliography

 Dr. Liu is interested in investigating the mechanisms of lung injury and repair using patient-derived organoid models.
-Dr. Liu has developed methods to grow lung organoids from bronchoalveolar lavage fluid, which expands the scope of lung pathologies that can be studied using a patient’s own cells, without the need for biopsy.
-Through wide-ranging collaborations, she is applying these approaches to study a variety of poorly-understood disease processes, such as acute lung allograft rejection and bronchiolitis obliterans syndrome.
+She has developed methods to grow lung organoids from bronchoalveolar lavage fluid, which expands the scope of lung pathologies that can be studied using a patient’s own cells.
+She is applying these approaches to study acute lung transplant rejection.
 Her long-term goal is to provide cellular and biochemical insights into the mechanisms of understudied inflammatory and fibrosing lung diseases and to explore potential personalized therapies.